gg582/incuspeed/README.md

 3. **Install extra dependencies** libffi-dev is required for Cythonize
 4. **Build your app**
     There are long integer bugs in pyjnius.
-Change long into int.
+Use cython version that kivy team has suggested